 Why can’t germs survive in beer?

-So, how exactly does beer kill or at least reduce the number of germs inside of it enough to prevent you from getting sick?
+So, how exactly does beer neutralize or at least reduce the number of germs inside of it enough to prevent you from getting sick?

 Well, there are at least five ways: